EmmaRubiH/WinterQuiz/README.md

 * A score board has been created for the user so that you can follow how many correct answers they have and how many questions they have answered.
 * A question box has been created.
 With 4 answer options for each question.
 *The selected question the user has pressed will then turn blue.
 * When the user clicks on the next question.
-They will quickly see if they have answer right or wrong.
-Two colors pop up with red for wrong and green for right.
+They will quickly see if the answer is right or wrong.
+Two colors pop up, with red for the wrong and green for right.
 * Then continues to next question.

 ![quiz](/assets/image/quizgame.png)